 The commission annually honors individuals who have made outstanding contributions to improve the status of women at Clemson University in several categories.
 These include: academic faculty, classified staff, graduate student, undergraduate student and distinguished contributor.
 Completed nomination packets should be sent to the Women's Commission, Box 19 — Second Floor, 603 Strode Tower, Clemson, SC 29634-5007.

 This award is funded in honor of Dr. Burtner, who served Clemson University for many years as a professor and adviser to student organizations.
 Nomination forms and letters describing the contributions of the nominee to the development of students in leadership, devotion to duty and service to students should be forwarded to the Office of Student Development Services in room 707 of the University Union.
 The award includes a cash prize for the recipient.

-Nominations are made by submit a curriculum vitae and supporting materials to the Faculty Senate President.
+Nominations are made by submitting a curriculum vitae and supporting materials to the faculty senate president.

 Three awards will be given, one in each of the following categories: Clemson University Student, Clemson University Employee (faculty or staff) and Clemson Community Member (Anderson, Oconee or Pickens counties).

 Persons being nominated for one of these awards should exhibit excellence in service in one or more of the following areas involved in actualizing the dreams of Dr. Martin Luther King Jr.:

 The recipient of the student award will receive a $250 cash stipend.
 The winners of the Clemson University faculty/staff award and the Clemson community member award will be given a grant in the amount of $250, which will be given to the campus or community organization of the recipient’s choice.
 Each recipient will also receive a personal plaque, and his/her name will be placed on a perpetual plaque that will be hung in the office of the Vice President for Student Affairs.